Introduction

 • Mouse

-Our experienced assessors talk to the employee about their typical tasks and how they interact with their workstation.
+Our experienced assessors, part of our comprehensive occupational health service, talk to the employee about their typical tasks and how they interact with their workstation.
 An important part of the assessment is the time spent educating the employee about the optimal workstation setup.

 Format

-A detailed report is prepared and sent to the employer and the employee.
+A detailed report, similar to a referral form, is prepared and sent to the employer and the employee.
 Recommendations are made regarding changes to the current setup and/or additional equipment that may benefit the workstation.
 Implementation of the health recommendations is at the discretion of the employer.
 Where immediate changes can be made, our assessor may adjust the workstation during the assessment (for in-person assessments) or may instruct the employee to make adjustments (for remote assessments).

 Common problems found during a DSE Workstation Assessment